 English language programs

-Applicants may be conditionally waitlisted and/or conditionally accepted where proof of registration in an English language program is provided.
-Proof must include a specified date by which the individual is anticipated to meet the ELP requirement.
+Applicants may receive a conditional offer of admission if they provide proof of registration in an approved English language program.
+The proof must include a specific date by which the applicant will meet the ELP requirement.

 Level 6